Hungarian Chocolate Biscuits

 Butter or Block Margarine

-Either will do and it’s personal preference to which you choose.
-I opt for margarine as a way to omit the dairy but you can use any butter you have to hand.
-If using margarine however, be sure to use a block margarine as opposed to a soft spread – the latter will be too soft for using in biscuits.
+Either will do, and itโs personal preference which you choose.
+I opt for margarine as a way to omit the dairy, but you can use any butter you have to hand.
+If using margarine, however, be sure to use a block margarine as opposed to a soft spread – the latter will be too soft for use in biscuits.

 Vanilla Extract

-These biscuits do have a distinctively chocolatey taste but vanilla compliments that perfectly.
-Vanilla extract as opposed to essence is preferable, as it is made with real vanilla.
-Or if you want to be a bit extra, use a seeds straight from a vanilla pod!
+These biscuits do have a distinctively chocolatey taste, but vanilla complements that perfectly.
+Vanilla extract, as opposed to essence, is preferable, as it is made with real vanilla.
+Or if you want to be a bit extra, use seeds straight from a vanilla pod!

 Self-raising Flour

-Hungarian Chocolate Biscuits are quite light in texture, due to them raising during baking and flattening back down again whilst cooling.
-The raising agent in the self-raising flour is what causes this, and without it they would be quite flat and more of a solid texture – not to mention more likely to spread too much whilst baking.
+Hungarian Chocolate Biscuits are quite light in texture, due to their rising during baking and flattening back down again whilst cooling.
+The raising agent in the self-raising flour is what causes this, and without it, they would be quite flat and more of a solid texture – not to mention more likely to spread too much whilst baking.

 Hot Chocolate Powder

-Originally, Granny’s recipe uses the kind of Hot Chocolate Powder that you add milk too, as opposed to the now-popular option of Hot Chocolate Powders that you only add water; the former is preferable but the latter does work too, however the chocolate flavour is not quite as rich, due to the milk originally being part of the powdered mixture.
+Originally, Granny’s recipe uses the kind of Hot Chocolate Powder that you add milk to, as opposed to the now-popular option of Hot Chocolate Powders that you only add water; the former is preferable, but the latter does work too; however, the chocolate flavour is not quite as rich, due to the milk originally being part of the powdered mixture.

 Our choice of Hot Chocolate Powder: Cadbury Drinking Hot Chocolate